 Once your French Door hinges are in place…

-Now that your door is actually in place, you’ll be able to make some actual adjustments.
-A set of adjustable hinges will allow for several different sorts of modifications.
+Now that your door is back in place, you’ll be able to make some actual adjustments.
+A set of adjustable hinges will allow for several different sorts of modifications, especially lateral adjustment to help straighten your French door.

 If your doors aren’t quite parallel with the surrounding frame, they’ll start to drag.
-This is a leading cause of French doors that hit each other.
-This misalignment will develop over time, thanks to gravity and the warping of the frame.
+In time, this may cause your French doors to collide with each other, and can cause further damage to the whole door system.
+This misalignment will develop over time due to gravity and the warping of the frame.
 You’ll need to adjust the corner bearings, which are to be found on the bottom hinge.
 Remove the cover and turn the adjusting screw to lift and lower the leaf.

 The gaps might well have appeared to the sides of your door, and in the middle, which will compromise thermal insulation.
 Measure the gaps carefully and adjust the bearings accordingly, making small adjustments to the top and bottom alternately, to keep the door parallel to the frame.